faizan35/Kubernetes_Mastery_Hub/Module-2/P.2-Multi-container-pods.md

 # Multi-container Pods

+**Description**: Design a Pod that contains multiple containers that need to work together, demonstrating inter-container communication.

 ## < --- In Progress --- >

 Pod named "demo-2" with two containers, Nginx and Busybox.
 Nginx serves on port 80, and Busybox echoes a message and sleeps for an hour.
 Labels and annotations for organizational purposes.